Icinga/icinga2/doc/06-distributed-monitoring.md

 ![Icinga 2 Distributed High Availability Master with Clients](images/distributed-monitoring/icinga2_distributed_scenarios_ha_master_clients.png)

 This scenario is similar to the one in the [previous section](06-distributed-monitoring.md#distributed-monitoring-master-clients).
-The only difference is that we will now set up two master nodes in a high-availablity setup.
+The only difference is that we will now set up two master nodes in a high-availability setup.
 These nodes must be configured as zone and endpoints objects.

 The setup uses the capabilities of the Icinga 2 cluster.
 All zone members